 We are no longer taking online registrations for this workshop.

-Throughout the week, we explore various curriculum models and examine how these teachings apply to children of different ages and populations, including children with resistance, trauma, and special needs.
-Together, we explore practices of mindfulness, heartfulness, social emotional techniques, movement, counseling practices, and nature awareness.
+Throughout the week, we explore curriculum models and examine how these teachings apply to children of different ages and populations, including children with special needs.
+Together, we explore practices of mindfulness, heartfulness, social emotional learning, movement, and nature awareness.
 We also examine the current research and look at how schools and organizations are already successfully integrating these transformative practices.

 Participants can expect to return from this week trained in The Way of Mindful Education Curriculum knowing how to integrate the practices into life and work.